 Cruising usually looks like a great value when compared to vacations by air and land, but that’s because beverages aren’t generally included in the base price.
-If you plan to have your fair share of adult beverages and your kiddos gulp down their sodas, iced tea/lemonade combos, and mango smoothies, look into your cruise’s different beverage options, ranging from all-you-can-drink to pay-as-you-go.
+If you plan to have your fair share of adult beverages and your kiddos gulp down their sodas, iced tea/lemonade combos, and mango smoothies, look into your cruise’s different beverage options, ranging from all-you-can-drink drink packages to pay-as-you-go.
 Pay attention also to what you’re allowed to bring onboard (cases of bottled water and bottles of wine, for example) both during embarkation and at each port.

-Bring $20 or so to tip your cabin steward for the twice daily cleaning and straightening of your stateroom; but also rest assured you’ll very likely be prepaying your gratuities for all the other onboard crew helping to make your first cruise amazing.
+Bring $20 or so to tip your cabin steward for the twice daily cleaning and straightening of your stateroom, but also rest assured you’ll very likely be pre-paying your gratuities for all the other onboard crew helping to make your first cruise amazing.

 Even if it’s not technically required, it’s a good idea to travel with a valid passport for everyone in your family group.
 While a birth certificate may be sufficient, you want to have the freedom to drive up into the Yukon in Canada during an Alaskan cruise; and later, after you’ve properly fallen in love with cruising, to be able to pull the trigger on the international cruise departing from Barcelona or the repositioning cruise taking you from Florida to California (or vice versa) through the Panama Canal.

-Maybe you want to sit down for some blackjack or roulette in the cruise ship casino or have a bit of flash money for trinkets while in port.
+Maybe you want to sit down for some blackjack or roulette in the cruise ship casino or have a bit of spending money for trinkets while in port.
 Whatever the case, it’s never a bad idea to have some cash in your pocket.
-There’s likely an ATM onboard in case you forget, but it’s also likely that you’ll pay a fee to withdrawal money.
+There’s likely an ATM onboard in case you forget, but it’s also likely that you’ll pay a fee to withdraw money.
 So, be prepared with some greenbacks in your wallet or purse.

-Booking Your Second Cruise
+19. Booking Your Second Cruise